dmleong/manager-resources/README.md

 ## My philosophy

 I often ask people "What is your purpose in life?"
 I think it's a very telling question and I hope a thought-provoking one!
-For me, the answer has been pretty consistant for the past few years: **My purpose in life is to help people become the best they can be.**
+For me, the answer has been pretty consistent for the past few years: **My purpose in life is to help people become the best they can be.**

 I have always had a strong drive to help people and do the right thing.
 This often gets me into trouble more often than I like to admit (if it's not a HELL YES, it's a no), but I rarely regret it.
 I have a very strong moral compass, which can make it either easy or difficult to work with me!
 Doing the right thing is often hard, but it's the right thing.